 Huddles yield measurable results

 The streamlined communication leads to improved outcomes.
-More than 540 action items from the huddles have been resolved, including:
+In less than two years, more than 540 action items from the huddles have been resolved, including:

 - Increased community access.
 The escalation process led to expanded phone and appointment availability in Intermountain's clinics, resulting in 90 percent of facilities meeting community access needs—up from 49 percent before the huddles.